 The continuation chamber has several avens in the roof, as does the choked phreatic chamber.
 Hopefully it doesn’t crap out with breakdown debris from the roof, since it looks as if it lies on a fault.
 Progress down the passage prior to the 40m pitch was slow due to bulldozering several cubic metres of cobbles dow the passage continuously.
 We got to know some of these cobbles quite well.

-Went back to Cathedral Chasm to finish off what we had done the day before.
+Went back to Cathedral Chasm to finish off what was done the day before.
 Started by going left at the junction, this was after rigging the traverse to Cathedral Chasm (17m) and letting Elliott loose at the top of the really loose pitch.

 Elaine and I surveyed along, eventually reaching an aven and pitch.
 Both crapped out, with the small stream we found en route disappearing into a pebbly floor.
 There was a bat skeleton at the top of the aven.